CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

   <ol>
     <ul><br>
       <p>
-  I went back to my templates/CSS/JS and added improvements to the UI/UX.
+  I went back to my templates/CSS/JS and added improvements to the UI/UX in several areas throughout the application.
       </p>
     </ul>
   </ol>